When it comes to self-publishing your upcoming book, do not make light of selecting your Amazon book categories!

 How often should you update categories and keywords?

-In order to keep your book in the right categories, we recommend to our students to update your book’s cateogires on Amazon 1x a year, and also add 10 categories to the UK and DE store using Publisher Rocket.
+In order to keep your book in the right categories, we recommend our authors update their book’s categories on Amazon 1x a year, and also update in the UK and DE store using Publisher Rocket.

-For your Amazon keyword (separate, but also related to Amazon categories), check these every 3 months.
+For your Amazon keywords (separate, but also related to Amazon categories), check these every 3 months.
 You may find that you’ll often replace these several times a year.

 Where can I find the best Amazon categories for my book?